 If you are considering whether or not you should stay in a marriage, sometimes the biggest factor is child custody.
 When it comes to divorce in Missouri, child custody is determined by considering what is in the best interests of the child.

-A judge who is determining which spouse gets custody of a child or children must make a decision based factors like financial situations.
-They must also take everything else into consideration to ensure that the best interests of the child is being met.
+A judge who is determining which spouse gets custody of a child or children must make decision-based factors like financial situations.
+They must also take everything else into consideration to ensure that the best interests of the child are being met.